-It felt like a good idea to cross a third of the world.
-A 12000 kilometer journey by train, ferry, horse, bus, Shinkansen, tram, subway, swan boat, taxi and on foot.
+For some reason it felt like a fun idea to cross a third of the world.
+A 12000 kilometer journey by train, ferry, horseback, bus, Shinkansen, tram, subway, swan boat, taxi cars and lots of walking.

 Leaving Sweden

-It was a magnificent day for departure with clear skies and 11 degrees Celsius.
-Me and Frida donned our heavy backpacks at the Central Station in Gothenburg and boarded the first train of many to come.
+The day opened with clear skies over Gothenburg.
+Eleven degrees.
+Crisp.
+We donned our heavy backpacks at the Central Station in Gothenburg and boarded the first of many trains.

 Back in Helsinki

 The train for Moscow departed in the evening from track 8.
-Shared cabin with a friendly Russian couple who told us that a plane had supposedly hit the Trans-Siberian railway near Perm where we would pass in a few days.
-I made my way to the restaurant carriage of the train and talked with a Russian guy who shared some additional tidbits of the accident.
+Shared cabin with a friendly Russian couple who mentioned that a plane had supposedly hit the Trans-Siberian railway near Perm, where we will pass in a few days.
+I made my way to the restaurant carriage of the train and talked with a Russian guy who shared another side of the story.
+Rumour mingling with the endless Siberian forests outside the window, kind of felt like the beginning of a spy thriller movie.

-Then everything shut down as we got closer to the border.
-We had to stay put in the cabin while the Finnish and Russian border patrols boarded the train and searched in vain for my secret stash of chocolate.
+As we got closer to the border, we had to stay put in the cabin while the Finnish and Russian border patrols boarded the train and searched in vain for my secret stash of chocolate.

 Exploring Moscow